The lengths for which bicrucial square-free permutations exist: Bicrucial permutations for small even

 Let $\sigma$ be a bicrucial permutation of length $n = 38$.
 Then the \emph{reverse} $\sigma'$ of $\sigma$ defined by $\sigma'_i = \sigma_{n - 1 -i}$ and the \emph{complement} $\tilde{\sigma}$ given by $\tilde{\sigma}_i = n - 1 - \sigma_i$ are both also bicrucial.
 Since $n$ is even and a square-free permutation must follow the up-up-down-down condition, either the start or end of $\sigma$ must follow the pattern up-up or down-down.
 By taking the complement if necessary we can assume the pattern is up-up, and by reversing the permutation if necessary, we can assume the permutation begins up-up.

-The up-up-down-down condition also means that any square must either be of length 4 or a multiple of 8, and the largest possible square in any extension is of length 32.
+The up-up-down-down condition also means that any square in an extension of $\sigma$ must either be of length 4 or a multiple of 8, and so every square in an extension of $\sigma$ has length at most 32.
 Hence, the prefix of length 31 must be left-crucial.
 It is possible to enumerate all 180,319,733 left-crucial permutations of length 31 that begin up-up, but simply extending these to find all such permutations of length 38 and then checking if the extended permutation is right-crucial is too computationally expensive.
 Instead, we relax our condition by discarding $k$ of the initial entries and try to extend the remaining entries to a right-crucial permutation of length $38 - k$.
-As long as $k \leq 7$, the extended permutations will have length at least 31 and therefore capture if the permutation can be right-crucial.
-Certainly, if there is a bicrucial permutation we will find its suffix as a right-crucial permutation, but the existence of such a right-crucial permutation does not necessarily imply that there exists a bicrucial permutation of length 38 as we would still need to check for squares including the discarded entries.
+As long as $k \leq 7$, the extended permutations will have a length of at least 31 and therefore capture if the permutation can be right-crucial.
+Certainly, if there is a bicrucial permutation we will find its ending as a right-crucial permutation, but the existence of such a right-crucial permutation does not necessarily imply that there exists a bicrucial permutation of length 38 as we would still need to check for squares including the discarded entries.
 Fortunately, there turn out to be no such right-crucial permutations.